 - Food Toxicology - Toxicity and Risk Assessment of Avoidable Chemicals in Food

-- Food Toxicology - Toxicity and Risk Assessment of Unavoidable Chemicals in Food (this course will be available next year)
+- Food Toxicology - Toxicity and Risk Assessment of Unavoidable Chemicals in Food

 After completion of two or more courses there is a unique opportunity to apply what you have learned.
 You can start a capstone project in consultation with a Wageningen expert in the field.
 It is a tailor-made project, where you will write a short paper about your results and conclusions.
 During this work you will be coached by the expert.